inasafe/inasafe-doc/docs/source/tutorial-docs/intro-analysis/vector-analysis.rst

 .. image:: /static/tutorial/intro-analysis/10_result.png

-That’s it!
+That's it!
 We have eight pieces of land that meet ALL of our criteria.
 Any of these pieces of land might be suitable for a location to place refugees.